13 Ways to Remove Odors Naturally and Inexpensively

 2. Sprinkle baking soda in the bottom of garbage bags.
 This will help control odors as you add trash.

-Related: Two Dozen Uses for Baking Soda
+Related: Two Dozen Baking Soda Savings

 3. Clean up pet accidents and follow up by sprinkling baking soda over the wet area.
 Allow the area to dry thoroughly and then vacuum.
 Mix baking soda into cat litter to control odors.